 - Nuts, seeds, and coconut shreds are all tasty add-ons.

-- Add a tbsp of flax meal and/or bran powder/wheat germ, ground seed mixes, etc. Simply add to your bowl and pour the hot oatmeal over, mix through.
+- Add a tablespoon of flax meal and/or bran powder/wheat germ, ground seed mixes, etc. Simply add to your bowl and pour the hot oatmeal over, mix through.